 Our actions and decisions are structured by the ways we think about values, about what the good is.
 This course explores theories of moral reasoning, building upon historical and contemporary sources.
 In the first part of the course, we will examine the main theories in ethics – virtue ethics, deontology, utilitarianism – as well as questions pertaining to moral knowledge, motivation, responsibility, and the relation of happiness and pleasure to ethics.
 The second part of the course focuses on practical ethics, touching upon topics such as animal rights, privacy, future generations, war, punishment, euthanasia, disability, racial and gender equality.200-level: Philosophy of Mind

 In this course, we will focus both on important work from the history of the philosophy of mind and on contributions from recent scholarship.
 We will begin by taking a close look at Descartes’ dualism and its legacy, exploring dominant approaches to the mind during the past century, and examining the debate concerning the nature of consciousness.
-Additional topics to be discussed include the possibility of intelligent and conscious machines, animal minds, the identity of persons over time, transformative experiences, and the impact of novel technologies on the ways we experience the world.300-level: Philosophy of Emotion
+Additional topics to be discussed include the possibility of intelligent and conscious machines, animal minds, the identity of persons over time, transformative experiences, and the impact of novel technologies on the ways we experience the world.300-level: Free Will, Time & the Self

 What does it mean to be free?
 How significant is the impact of luck on our decisions and choices?
 Does affirming the existence of free will involve asserting that the future is genuinely ‘open’?
 These and related questions resonate throughout the history of philosophy, and are addressed in fascinating new ways in recent thought.
 In this course, we explore the nature and scope of free will and inquire into relations of the debate on free will to questions concerning the reality and experience of time, and the nature of the self.
-The term will be divided into three modules, as we examine these issues and their connections. -
+The term will be divided into three modules, as we examine these issues and their connections.300-level: Philosophy of Emotion

 Politics